Frachtwerk/essencium-frontend/packages/eslint-config/README.md

 ### [Check out the docs](https://docs.essencium.dev)

 For enforcing code style and utilizing static code analyzing we use ESLint along with a bunch of rulesets.
-The most noteworthy ruleset is the Airbnb JavaScript Style Guide.
+The most noteworthy ruleset is the Airbnb JavaScript Style Guide

 [Report an issue](https://github.com/Frachtwerk/essencium-frontend/issues)
 </div>